brockf/hero/README.md

 ## Documentation

-* There is a full [user guide with designer, developer, and user documentation](http://www.heroframework.com/user_guide)
+* There is a full user guide with designer, developer, and user documentation include in the repo in `/docs`.

 ## eCommerce